davidfstr/trycast/README.md

 ## Recommendations while using trycast

-- So that `trycast()` can recognize TypedDicts with mixed required and optional keys correctly:
+- So that `trycast()` can recognize TypedDicts with mixed required and not-required keys correctly:
     * Use Python 3.9+ if possible.
     * Prefer using `typing.TypedDict`, unless you must use Python 3.8.
       In Python 3.8 prefer `typing_extensions.TypedDict` instead.
     * Avoid using `mypy_extensions.TypedDict` in general.

-# License
+## License

 [MIT](LICENSE.md)